agemooij/riak-scala-client/README.md

 ## Current Status (March 2013): Preparing for public release

+This project was started in December 2012 out of frustration about the (then) lack of non-blocking Scala (or Java) client libraries for [Riak].

 A first stable public version, 0.8, is scheduled to be released to the Sonatype/Central repositories around mid-March 2013.
-We are currently adding the last finishing touches.
+We are currently adding the last finishing touches and writing some proper documentation.

-This project was started in December 2012 out of frustration about the (then) lack of non-blocking Scala (or Java) client libraries for [Riak].

 ## Features